philippstehr/philippstehr.github.io/index.md

 In 2022 and 2023 I have co-taught an Introduction to Political Philosophy for PPE students at Utrecht.

-From 2018 to 2020 I was a research and teaching assistant for a range of courses, including an introductory lecture on Ethics and seminars on legitimacy, Kant, a Univeral Basic Income, and other topics in political philosophy.
+From 2018 to 2020 I was a research and teaching assistant for a range of courses at Ruhr-University Bochum, including an introductory lecture on Ethics and seminars on legitimacy, Kant, a Univeral Basic Income, and other topics in political philosophy.

 Students can find some basic tips for studying philosophy [here](https://philippstehr.github.io/StudentResources.html).